X16Community/x16-smc/README.md

 The -U option performs a memory operation. "-U flash:w:filename:i" writes to flash memory. "-U lfuse:w:0xF1:m" writes the low fuse value.

-Please note that some fuse settings may "brick" the ATtiny861, and resetting requires equipment for high voltage programming of the device.
-Be careful if you choose to change the fuse settings.
+Please note that some fuse settings may "brick" the ATtiny861, and resetting requires equipment for high voltage programming.
+Be careful if you choose not to use the recommended values.

-## Connect ISP programmer to proto4 board
-TODO...

 # Memory map